 Students who are subject to disqualification going into summer will be required to submit a petition for reinstatement for the subsequent fall or spring term.
 If a student receives financial aid in the summer session, they will be held to the SAP criteria previously outlined in the General SAP standards.

-Students wishing to 2nd level appeal the denial of their financial aid petition must submit an 2nd level Appeal form with documentation of extenuating circumstances not already presented with the petition (Progress Reports from all classes enrolled are also required after the 7th week of the semester).
-The 2nd level appeal will be reviewed by a committee consisting of Financial Aid Advisors, Academic Counseling staff, the Financial Aid Supervisor, and/or the Director of Financial Aid.
-The decision of the Appeal Committee is final.
+Students wishing to appeal the denial of their financial aid appeal must submit a Second Level Appeal form with information or documentation of extenuating circumstances not already presented.
+The appeal will be reviewed by a committee consisting of Financial Aid Advisors (other than the Financial Aid Advisor who reviewed the initial appeal), Academic Counseling staff, the Financial Aid Supervisor(s), and/or the Director of Financial Aid.